GetTerminus/terminus-oss/DEVELOPMENT.md

 1. Create a new package using NX
    - `nx g lib my-lib --skip-package-json --publishable --style scss`
 2. Comment all methods, constants & `@Input`s using the supported [JSDoc style][compodoc_comments].
-3. Add installation and usage examples in the component documentation with every possible input and output included.
+3. Add installation and usage examples in the component documentation with all possible inputs and outputs included.
 4. Add the component to the [primary README's packages table][packages-table].

 See the [official NX docs][nx-angular-docs] for more information.